eshahrestany/hikeuci/README.md

 Once the waiver phase is seeded, hit `Refresh data` on the dashboard.
 You should see the example data displayed.
 ## Doing development
 You should now have everything you need to begin doing work.
-The reason I mentioned the production setup earlier was to give a general idea of how many concurrent processes need to be running for the entire app to run, however, not all of those processes are always needed to be up in development.
-Most of the time, hosting the frontend and the backend are enough.

-Celery workers need to be run to send email testing, and with dummy email mode enabled, the email content will be simply logged to the worker output.
+The reason I mentioned the production setup earlier was to give an idea of how many concurrent processes need to be running for the entire app to run, however, not all of those processes are always needed to be up in development.
+For example, Celery workers need to be run to test email sending, and with dummy email mode enabled, the email content will be simply logged to the worker output.
+If the development you are doing doesn't have anything to do with emails (or the phase-change scripts), then you most likely won't need to run celery.
+Most of the time, just hosting the frontend and backend are enough.

 ### Shadcn
 When doing frontend development, specifically for the dashboard, browse the components available from [shadcn-vue](https://www.shadcn-vue.com/).
-If you find any components that are useful for your situation, add them with the npx command.
-The folder `backend/components/ui` will be auto populated with premade Vue component(s).
+If you find any components that are useful for your situation, add them with the npx command and import them in the Vue component you want to add them to.
+The folder `backend/components/ui` will be auto populated with premade shadcn-vue component(s).
 Be sure to commit these new files.

 ---